Return to Stoichiometry Menu

-When I saw this problem on Yahoo Answers, the first answer given was 2:1, the reverse of the correct answer.
+When I saw this problem online, 2:1 was the answer given, the reverse of the correct answer.
 2:1 is the molar ratio of SO3 to O2.

 Make sure to write the numbers of the ratio in the same order as used in the question.
 The first substance mentioned goes in the numerator, the second mentioned in the denominator.

 Example #12: What is the molar ratio between copper(II) sulfate and water in the following compound?

 copper(II) sulfate pentahydrate

 Notice that this is not a chemical reaction, it is simply a chemical formula of a hydrate.
 Remember, hydrates have a fixed amount of water per mole of the non-water compound.

 In this example, the molar ratio is 1:5.
 For every one mole of CuSO4, there are five moles of water.